harrisonpim/letterboxd-recommendations/README.md

 This project is written in python, and orchestrated with [poetry](https://python-poetry.org/) and a [Makefile](https://www.gnu.org/software/make/).

 To get started, run `make install` to install the dependencies.
+Then,

 - `make scrape` will scrape the letterboxd website for ratings from n users (default 1000)
-- `make process` will augment the raw data into a more usable format
+- `make process` will augment the raw data into a more useful format for training
 - `make train` will train a model on the data